greut/li3_twitteroauth/README.md

     require __DIR__ . '/bootstrap/twitteroauth.php';
     ```

-4. You can now use your configured queues in your application:
+4. You can now use TwitterOAuth in your application:

     ```php
     use li3_twitteroauth\TwitterOAuth;